Scaling laws for very large neural nets

 Figure 1

 Got good behaviour from a million parameter model?
 Want to see if stuff gets weirder as we hit a billion parameters?
 Turns out it does!
+It seems to even do so dependably!
+There is something philosophically deep here.
+Why does looking at more stuff seem to bring more computationally complex problems within reach?
+I don’t know but I’m desperately keen to carve out some time to solve that.

 Brief links on the theme of scaling in the extremely large model/large data limit and what that does to the behaviour of the models.
-A new front in the complexity, and/or statistical mechanics of statistics, and whether neural networks extrapolate.
+A new front in the complexity and/or statistical mechanics of statistics, and whether neural networks extrapolate.

 As to how to scale up these models in practice, see distributed gradient descent.